 Child Tax Credit (CTC)

-If you have a child or children under the age of 17, you may be able to claim the Child Tax Credit (CTC).
-The CTC can reduce your tax bill by $2,000 per qualifying dependent.
-There is no limit to the number of children you can claim, but they do have to meet the IRS requirements.
-This credit is also partially refundable up to $1,400.
-This means you could receive some of it back in your refund if your tax liability is $0.
+If you have a child or children under the age of 17, you may be able to claim the Child Tax Credit.
+For tax year 2021 (returns filed in 2022), the CTC was worth up to $3,600 per qualifying dependent.
+There is no limit to the number of children you can claim, but each one must meet the IRS requirements to qualify.
+This credit is also refundable, which means means you can receive some or all of it back in your refund if your tax liability is $0.

 If your dependents are over age 17 or they don’t qualify for the CTC for other reasons, you may still be able to claim a tax credit worth $500 per dependent.
 This credit is not refundable, but it can reduce your tax bill if you have one.

-If you need to pay for care for a young dependent so that you can work or search for a job, you may be eligible for a tax credit worth up to 35% of qualifying expenses from $3,000 for one child (from $6,000 for two or more children).
+If you need to pay for care for a young dependent so you can work or search for a job, you may be eligible for a tax credit worth up to 50% of qualifying child care expenses.

 If you have dependents in college, you may qualify for special tax credits for people enrolled in higher education.
-The American Opportunity Tax Credit is worth up to $2,500 per year and is refundable up to $1,000 for students who qualify.
-Those who don’t qualify for the AOTC may still be eligible for the Lifetime Learning Credit, worth up to $2,000.
+The American Opportunity Tax Credit (AOTC) and Lifetime Learning Credit are two main examples.
+Learn more.

-If you meet all the requirements, you could claim up to $2,500 for interest paid on student loan debt.
+Is your dependent a college student?
+If you meet all the requirements, you can claim interest paid on student loan debt.
 Interest on a qualified student loan may be deductible even if you do not itemize deductions.
 It can also be taken in addition to one of the education credits.

-If you pay for your own health insurance, you can deduct the cost of premiums paid for you as well as your spouse and your dependents.
+If you are self-employed and pay for your own health insurance, you can most likely deduct the cost of premiums paid for yourself, your spouse, and your dependents.